 The current Trustees are Sigrid Rausing (Chair), Andrew Puddephatt (Deputy Chair), Geoffrey Budlender, Jonathan Cooper and Margo Picken.

 Up until 2010 the Trust had an open application system.
 We found, however, that only a fraction of the applications coming through the system were related to human rights.
 Of those, we ended up funding only a small proportion.
 We decided, therefore, no longer to accept unsolicited applications.
 Instead, we identify potential new grantees through recommendations and fieldwork.

 Our staff evaluate grantees and submit recommendations to Trustees, who make the final decisions on grant allocations.

 We evaluate our grantees by looking at what they do, and how they do it.
 We know that the best human rights organisations are those which combine clarity of thinking, energy, and imagination.
 Advocacy skills and good research capacity are essential.
-We look for good leaders: people who take clear and principled decisions, empower and inspire their teams, and are measured and articulate spokespeople for their causes.
+We look for good leaders: people who take clear and principled decisions, empower and inspire their teams, and are articulate spokespeople for their causes.